harvic3/nodetskeleton/README.md

 **[⬆ back to the past](#table-of-contents)**

-## Clustering the App Node Cluster
+## Clustering the App (Node Cluster)

-Explanation coming soon.
+NodeJs solutions run on a single thread, so it is important not to run CPU-intensive tasks, however NodeJs in Cluster Mode can run on several cores, so if you want to get the most out of your solution running on a multi-core machine, this is probably a good option, but if your machine has no more than one core, this will not help.

-For the moment, if you want Cluster de App, replace src/index.ts code for the next code example.
+So, for Cluster de App, replace `src/index.ts` code for the next code example.

 ### Observation 👀
 For some reason that I don't understand yet, the dynamic loading of modules presents problems with Node in Cluster Mode, so if you plan to use cluster mode, you must inject the controllers to the `AppWrapper` class instance as shown in the following code sample, otherwise if you are not going to use the cluster mode then you can skip the import of the controllers and let the loading be done dynamically by the `AppWrapper` internal class method.